 Yashua Klos

-Tuition $1,160
+Tuition $1,250

-Code R0202-24
+Code R0909-26

-Explore the process of translating imagery into dynamic mark-making that is intrinsic to the medium of woodblock printmaking and collage.
-Students combine elements of woodblock printmaking, drawing, cut paper, and other collage materials to produce complex and compelling imagery, and add to their practice with a whole new toolbox of methods and new conceptual approaches to the woodblock medium.
+Explore the process of translating imagery into the dynamic mark-making intrinsic to the medium of woodblock printmaking and collage.
+We embark on combining elements of woodblock printmaking, drawing, cut paper, and other collage materials to produce complex and compelling imagery.
+Students add to their practice with a whole new toolbox of methods as well as new conceptual approaches to the woodblock medium.
 While the primary tenets of traditional block printing are covered, printmaking operates as a means to facilitate the student’s concept.
-Students gain knowledge of the fundamentals of woodblock printmaking—carving, reproduction, registration, inking, etc.—and various collage applications to produce a multilayered surface.
+Students gain knowledge of the fundamentals of woodblock printmaking: carving, reproduction, registration, inking, etc. and various collage applications to produce a multilayered surface.